 The airbag may malfunction and serious injury could result if key is left in the airbag shut off switch.
 Always remove the key.
 Maintaining Your Airbag System

-- Modifications to any part of the airbag system could cause it to fail when you need it.
-You could be injured because the airbag is not there to protect you.
-Do not modify the components or wiring, including adding any kind of badges or stickers to the airbag covers.
-Do not modify the front bumper or vehicle body structure. - You need proper knee impact protection in a collision.
-Do not mount or locate any aftermarket equipment on or behind the knee impact bolster. - You can be injured if you are too close to either airbag cover when the airbags inflate.
+- Unapproved modifications or service procedures to the front passenger seat assembly, its related components, or seat cover may inadvertently change the airbag deployment in case of a frontal crash.
+This could result in death or serious injury to the front seat passenger if the vehicle is involved in an accident.
+A modified vehicle may not comply with required Federal Motor Vehicle Safety Standards (FMVSS). - You need proper knee impact protection in a collision.
+Do not mount or locate any aftermarket equipment on or behind the knee impact blocker. - You can be injured if you are too close to either airbag cover when the airbags inflate.
 It is dangerous to try to repair any part of the airbag system yourself.
 Don't try to repair the airbag system.
 Be sure to tell anyone who works on your vehicle that it has airbags.